The average salary for a Network Analyst is $59,837.

 - Troubleshoot network-related problems.

 - Evaluate vendor products and make recommendations for the purchases.

-Common Career Paths for Network Analyst
+Job Satisfaction for Network Analyst

 Network Analyst Job Listings

-Popular Skills for Network Analyst
+What Are Popular Skills for Network Analysts?

-Pay by Experience Level for Network Analyst
+What is the Pay by Experience Level for Network Analysts?

 Pay Difference by Location

 Employees with Network Analyst in their job title in Chicago, Illinois earn an average of 5.4% more than the national average.
 These job titles also find higher than average salaries in Honolulu, Hawaii (1.4% more).
 The lowest salaries can be found in Greenville, South Carolina (19.5% less), Pittsburgh, Pennsylvania (15.6% less) and Houston, Texas (9.7% less).

 Years of Experience